-First of all you need to search for partition with a label of original RAID volume.
+First of all you need to search for partition with a label of the original RAID volume.
 If it was recovered, it should be at the “Hard disk drives" section.
-If partition table of the RAID disk was damaged you may encounter a “NT_mapped" disk with a size of original volume.
-This means it was not found at partition table, but recovered from disk.
+If partition table of the RAID disk was damaged you may encounter an “NT_mapped" disk with the size of the original volume.
+This means it was not found at the partition table, but recovered from disk.

-As RAID recovery was based on present file system, there is no need to open reconstructed disk in “Full Recovery" mode.
+As RAID recovery was based on the present file system, there is no need to open the reconstructed disk in the “Full Recovery" mode.
 Select “Reader" to access current data or “Uneraser" if you need to restore deleted file.

 We recommend to check RAID disks by previewing a large picture 1-2 Mb to ensure if recovery was successful or not.